timeweb-cloud/sdk-go/docs/CreateServer.md

 `func (o *CreateServer) HasCloudInit() bool`

 HasCloudInit returns a boolean if a field has been set.

+### GetAvailabilityZone

+`func (o *CreateServer) GetAvailabilityZone() AvailabilityZone`

+GetAvailabilityZone returns the AvailabilityZone field if non-nil, zero value otherwise.

+### GetAvailabilityZoneOk

+`func (o *CreateServer) GetAvailabilityZoneOk() (*AvailabilityZone, bool)`

+GetAvailabilityZoneOk returns a tuple with the AvailabilityZone field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAvailabilityZone

+`func (o *CreateServer) SetAvailabilityZone(v AvailabilityZone)`

+SetAvailabilityZone sets AvailabilityZone field to given value.

+### HasAvailabilityZone

+`func (o *CreateServer) HasAvailabilityZone() bool`

+HasAvailabilityZone returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)